datacarpentry/semester-biology/materials/combining-data-manip.md

     * Tools -> Global Options -> Code -> Use native pipe operator

 > Do [Portal Data Manipulation Pipes 1]({{ site.baseurl }}/exercises/Portal-data-manip-pipes-R).

+### The magrittr pipe

+* You will also see another type of pipe character `%>%`
+* This is the original pipe in R and you had to load the magrittr package to use it (this gets loaded automatically by dplyr)
+* Either pipe is fine for this class
+    * `|>` will work everywhere as long as you have a new enough version of R
+    * magrittr has some fancier functionality that may be useful in some cases

 ### What if I want to pipe to an argument other than the first argument